elongl/elongl.github.io/_posts/2020-10-18-assaultcube-rce-technical-analysis.md

 ---
 layout: post
-title:  "AssaultCube RCE: Technical Analysis"
+title: 'AssaultCube RCE: Technical Analysis'
 date: 2020-10-18
 categories: exploitation
 ---

 (Also available on [Medium](https://medium.com/@elongl/assaultcube-rce-technical-analysis-e12dedf680e5))

 So I've been doing quite a lot of Wargames & CTFs and I was looking to research a "real” production application.